anoop-gupt/frontend-engineering-playbook/README.md

 ### Frontend Engineering Playbook

 This is the source repository for Frontend Engineering Playbook by Anoop Gupta.
+This book will list down all the best strategies being used in Frontend for example Image Handling or Semantic HTML etc.
+Content is welcomed from variuos onloine resources but credit and copyright should be there and referenced.
 It is open sourced and ready for contribution for Hactoberfest.

 [LeanPub Link] https://leanpub.com/frontend-engineering-playbook